nmarsceau/scdtsea.org/pages/awards/poster_contest.md

   * There will be monetary awards for first, second, and third place winners.
 (The treasurer will send checks to the students.)

-  * The student’s complete name, address, phone number and the school’s name must be printed legibly on the back of the poster.
+  * The student's complete name, address, phone number and the school's name must be printed legibly on the back of the poster.

   * The teacher must be present at the fall conference for the poster to be eligible to win.
 recipients: